curvegrid/go-ethereum-wiki/Developers'-Guide.md

 godep save ./...
 ```

-Changes to the [Godeps folder](https://github.com/ethereum/go-ethereum/tree/develop/Godeps) should be manually verified then commited.
+Changes to the [Godeps folder](https://github.com/ethereum/go-ethereum/tree/develop/Godeps) should be manually verified then committed.

 To make life easier try [git flow](http://nvie.com/posts/a-successful-git-branching-model/) it sets this all up and streamlines your work flow.